gholler-sopra/wrangler/wrangler-transform/docs/Wrangler-transform.md

 All input record fields are made available to the data prep directives when `*` is used as the field to be data prepped.
 They are in the record in the same order as they appear.

-Note that if the transform doesn't operate on all of the input record fields or a field is not configured as part of the output schema, and you are using the `set columns` directive, you may see inconsistent behavior.
+Note that if the transform does not operate on all of the input record fields or a field is not configured as part of the output schema, and you are using the `set columns` directive, you may see inconsistent behavior.
 Use the `drop` directive to drop any fields that are not used in the data prep.